CitricAstrid/astrid-cybersec-portfolio/README.md

-This repo is a compliation of my cybersecurity projects.
+This repo is a compilation of my cybersecurity projects.